Miss World 2010

-Miss World 2010, the 60th anniversary of the Miss World pageant, was held on 30 October 2010 at the Crown of Beauty Theatre in Sanya, China after Vietnam backed out of the hosting contract.
-121 contestants from all over the world competed for the crown.
-Kaiane Aldorino of Gibraltar crowned her successor Alexandria Mills of the United States at end of the event.
+Miss World 2010 was the 60th anniversary of the Miss World pageant, held at the Crown of Beauty Theatre in Sanya, China, on 30 October 2010, after Vietnam backed out of the hosting contract.

+Kaiane Aldorino of Gibraltar crowned Alexandria Mills of the United States as her successor at the end of the event.
+This is the third time United States has won the title.